liaoyuanhuo/json/Readme.md

 - ANSI C version for portability

 ## Prerequisites
-To build and use the JSON parser you only need to drop the two source files into your project and either provide a compiler that can compile computed gotos (GCC, clang) or use the define JSON_USE_ANSI_C for a ANSI C version.
+To build and use the JSON parser you only need to drop the header and one of the source files into your project and either provide a compiler that can compile computed gotos (GCC, clang) or use the define JSON_USE_ANSI_C for a ANSI C version.